Tool steel 1.2344

 Tool steel 1.2344 (also known as AISI H13 steel or just H13) is a tool steel grade standardised for hot working.
 The main feature of this grade is the combination of alloyed elements of chromium, molybdenum and vanadium, Cr-Mo-V, which provides a high wear resistance to thermal shock.
-It is well known as for its great strength, and heat resistance.
-It is heavily used for die casting and the cold heading field.
+It is well known as for its great strength, heat resistance and machinability.
+This tool steel is mostly used for aluminum, magnesium and zinc die casting, and in the cold heading field.

-The presence of high vanadium in DIN 1.2344 can handle the abrasion at both low and high temperatures.
-It always provides a uniform and high level of machinability.
-This tool steel is mostly used for aluminum, magnesium and zinc die casting.
+The presence of high vanadium in DIN 1.2344 provides resistance to abrasion at both low and high temperatures.

 The material number 1.2344 has been issued by Stahlinstitut VDEh and is standardised according to EN 10027.
-Tha AISI specification has been issued by American Iron and Steel Institute.
+The AISI specification has been issued by American Iron and Steel Institute.
 Also it was standardised as SKD 61 by Japanese Industrial Standards.

-The surface can be nitrided to improve wear resistance.
+The surface of this tool steel can be nitrided to improve wear resistance.